 What is the Law Regarding Employment in Salem?

-Employment law in Salem covers relationships between employer and employees, and independent contractors.
+Employment law refers to the body of laws in Salem that regulate employees, employers, and independent contractors.
 Such laws control employment matters like hiring, wage levels, and termination policies.
-Employers and their employees alike should be aware of Salem employment laws.
+Employment law in Salem must be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

-Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
 "At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
 Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Salem employee and employer.

 Anti-Discrimination laws in Salem